pirosvs/team-profile-generator/README.md

 - in WHAT fucking context is this useful. honestly

 Skills:
-- JS, node, inquirer, fs
+- JS, node, inquirer, fs, jest tests

 ## Credits